 Your wedding is a joyful celebration of your love and commitment.
-I am dedicated to working with you to create a memorable wedding ceremony that is true to the two of you and honors your cultural and faith traditions.
+I am dedicated to working with you to create a memorable ceremony that is true to the two of you and honors your cultural and faith traditions.

 On your wedding day, I arrive well before the wedding and stay as long as you need me.
 If you choose to stay in touch with me after your wedding, I will welcome that contact.